 How to Safely Cool Down Your Sleeping Environment

 When you mention cooling and equipment, probably the first items that spring to mind are an AC unit or a fan.
+It will really help make your room cooler at night.
 While AC can cool down a room to a temperature you find comfortable, so you don't need to sleep in the heat, and a fan is good at creating a breeze, there are some considerable drawbacks to both that are important to know.

 AC Unit Faults